elynch90/racknergate/README.md

 Obviously, I have no idea how you guys run your agency and it appears this is much bigger than I thought.

-<i>I am not here to tell you what to do but simply a dedicated patriot and believer of the founding fathers ideals for this country.</i>
+<i>I am not here to tell you what to do but simply a dedicated patriot and believer of the founding fathers ideals for this country and will fight to defend them as demonstrated by racknergate.</i>

 # 🇺🇸 GOD BLESS AMERICA — LET FREEDOM RING
 **🦅 Whistleblowers aren't the problem.
 They're the firewall.**